History of CSH

 Planning and construction of CSH

-and rearranged in accordance with the standard process of specimens.
+divided and rearranged in accordance with the standard process of specimens.
 The space can be roughly divided into specimen preserving zone and specimens processing zone.
-The former one is a long-term preserving area for specimen and other research
+The former one is a long-term preserving area for specimen

 The functions and positioning of CSH

 The major specimen preserving zone of CSH is divided into specimen preserving room, precious specimen’s room, and temporary specimen room, duplicate specimens storage area.
 The total area is 909 m2, with 457 specimen

 cabinets and 135 groups of shelves, the capacity of herbarium collections could be up to 1 million sheets, which mean CSH has long-term developing potentiality.

 There are 3 main specimen preserving hall in CSH, Hall 1 holds Liverworts, Mosses, Hornworts, Lycophytes, Monilophytes and Gymnosperms.
 For Liverworts, Mosses and Hornworts, using RM Schuster (1966) and R. Grolle (1983) system.

 For Mosses, using Chen Bangjie (1963) systems.
 In CSH, the specimens of Lycophytes and Monilophytes arranged by "Flora of China" volumes 2-3; Gymnosperms referred to Christenhusz et al. (2011); Angiosperms accepted APG IV.

 CSH also set one precious specimen room for type specimen.
 One temporary specimen hall, temporarily stores stapled specimens to be further processed.
 And one duplicate specimen storing area, storing those dried, frozen and